 Web designing is an art form, but it also requires strategic thinking.
 Employ these time-tested strategies outlined and give your website a fighting chance in a sea of sameness.

 Sawaram Suthar (Sam) is a Founding Director at Middleware.
 He has extensive experience in marketing, team building and operations.
-He often seeing working on various GTM practices and implement best one to generate more demand.
-He is also founded a digital marketing blog - TheNextScoop.
+He is often seen working on various GTM practices and implementing the best ones to generate more demand.
+He has also founded a digital marketing blog - TheNextScoop.